Pond (Australian band): History

-Pond were formed in Perth, Western Australia, in 2008 with members Nick Allbrook, Jay Watson and Joe Ryan.
+Pond was formed in Perth, Western Australia, in 2008 with members Nick Allbrook, Jay Watson and Joe Ryan.
 The original idea of Pond was to be able to get anyone they wanted to play whatever they wanted in a collaborative musical project.

 Their first album was released soon after in January 2009, titled Psychedelic Mango which contained many psychedelic rock and pop elements.
-Their second album, Corridors of Blissterday, was completed live with an eight piece band in five days, and released in June 2009.
+Their second album, Corridors of Blissterday, was completed live with an eight-piece band in five days, and released in June 2009.
 This led to the creation of their 2010 album, Frond, released in May 2010, featuring a heavier pop influence than previously heard from them.

 After the breakthrough success of Innerspeaker, the debut album by Tame Impala, a band which shares three members with Pond, the album Beard, Wives, Denim was recorded in 2010 and later released to critical acclaim in March 2012.

 Pond toured the United States in 2012, appearing at festivals such as South by Southwest, with another album titled Hobo Rocket set for release in the future.
 On 26 May 2012, NME magazine named Pond "The Hottest New Band In The World" in their "Hot List" issue.
 On 28 June 2012, Pond had a one-off performance with Can frontman Damo Suzuki, one of Pond's biggest inspirations and musical idols.

 Originally, Man It Feels Like Space Again was planned to be the next Pond album, but instead Hobo Rocket was chosen to be recorded beforehand and was released on 6 August 2013.
 Pond described Hobo Rocket as being "much better" than Beard, Wives, Denim.
 Man It Feels Like Space Again, their sixth studio album, was later released on 23 January 2015.

 Pond announced their seventh album The Weather, released on 7 May 2017 via Marathon Artists.
 The announcement came with the release of two singles, "30000 Megatons" and "Sweep Me Off My Feet".
 The title and chorus of the first song refer to the 30,000 nuclear warheads in the arsenal of the Earth.
 As with their previous album, The Weather was produced by Kevin Parker at his studio in Perth.
 The album was preceded by the release of two more singles, "The Weather" and "Paint Me Silver".
 The album was released to critical acclaim, with many publications praising it as an evolution and maturation of the band's sound and songwriting.